dgraph-io/dgraph4j/README.md

 ### Check Dgraph version

-Checking the version of Dgraph server the client is interacting with is as easy as:
+Checking the version of the Dgraph server this client is interacting with is as easy as:
 ```java
 Version v = dgraphClient.checkVersion();
 System.out.println(v.getTag());